SoftDev4Research/4OSS-lesson/setup.md

 root: .
 ---

-In order to be prepared for the lesson, you need to have accounts to the following (free) services:
+In order to be prepared for the lesson, you need to have accounts on the following (free) services:

 1. GitHub